josbeir/cakephp-docs-md/docs/en/development/rest.md

 In the above controller, we're defining a `viewClasses()` method.
 This method defines which views your controller has available for content-negotitation.
 We're including CakePHP's `JsonView` which enables JSON based responses.
-To learn more about it and Xml based views see [JSON and XML views](/en/views/json-and-xml-views.md). is used by CakePHP to select a view class to render a REST response with.
+To learn more about it and Xml based views see [views/json-and-xml-views](/en/views/json-and-xml-views.md). is used by CakePHP to select a view class to render a REST response with.

 Next, we have several methods that expose basic logic to create, edit, view and